First-order optimal codes for an adversarial nanopore channel: Deletion-correcting codes

 where $\Gamma$ is a dependency graph for $\{Y_{\alpha}\}_{\alpha\in A}$ and $\chi^*(\Gamma)$ is the fractional chromatic number of $\Gamma$.
 The same estimate holds for $\Pr(X\leq \mathbb{E}X-\eta)$. \end{theorem}

-\begin{theorem} A $t$-deletion-correcting code $\cC\subset\Sigma_q^n$ for the nanopore channel has size $|\cC|=O(q^n n^{-t})$. \end{theorem} \begin{proof} Consider a weaker version of the adversarial nanopore channel where deletions only occur within consistency-preserving patterns of $\mathbf{x}$ that are constant substrings, i.e., within maximal constant substrings of length at least \(\ell\) in $\mathbf{x}$.
+\begin{theorem} A $t$-deletion-correcting code $\cC\subset\Sigma_q^n$ for the nanopore channel has size $|\cC|=O(q^n n^{-t})$. \end{theorem} \begin{proof} Consider a weaker version of the adversarial nanopore channel where deletions only occur within maximal constant substrings of length at least \(\ell\) in $\mathbf{x}$.
 Denote by $M$ the largest possible size of a $t$-deletion-correcting codes for this weaker channel.
 Clearly, $|\cC|\leq M$.
 In the following, we derive an upper bound on $M$.
 Our derivation is inspired by \cite[Lemma~2]{levenshtein1966binary}.